tintin10q/SPL-compiler/report/report.md

 ## Problems

 - Mutual recursion is not implemented, we now generate code by first generating code for all the var decls, then the funcdecls in order from top down.
-- Specializing functions after (or during?) type inference.
+- Specializing functions after type inference by collecting all the different invocations when type checking the function call expression.

 # Optimizing